Gustav Solomon Oppert: Orientalist

 In 1872, Oppert was appointed professor of Sanskrit at the Presidency College in Madras.
 He stayed in that post until 1893, when he left to conduct a tour of north India, China, Japan and the United States before returning to Berlin to become privat-docent in Dravidian languages at the university.

 Oppert's significant writings are On the classification of languages (1879), On the weapons, army, organisation and Political Maxims of the ancient Hindoos (1880), Lists of Sanskrit manuscripts in Southern India (2 Vol. 1880-1885), Contributions to the history of Southern India (1882), and On the original inhabitants of Bharatavarsha of India (1893).

 In the last of these, Oppert used extensive philological research to support the idea of the Dravidians as the original inhabitants of India.
 Among popular Dravidians, Oppert counts Thiruvalluvar, who wrote the Thirukkural, and Avvaiyar, the Tamil poet saint.

-He edited the book entitled Ramarajiyamu or Narapativijayamu written in Telugu by Venkayya, when he was working ay Presidency College.
+He edited the book entitled Ramarajiyamu or Narapativijayamu written in Telugu by Venkayya, when he was working at Presidency College.
 It was published by Vavilla Ramaswamy Sastrulu and Sons in 1923.